 You can either drive, take public transportation, or hire a taxi depending on where you are traveling from.
 If you are flying or taking the train, you can then get to Wentworth Woodhouse via bus or taxi.

 If you are driving, there is on-site parking available about 300 yards from the house.
 You can also find parking in the village of Wentworth, there is a large long-stay car park on Hague Lane which also serves the Garden Centre and short-stay (three hours max) parking is available for a limited number of cars within the center of the village.
 There is also disabled parking for Blue Badge holders visiting the house.

 If you are traveling via train or bus, depending on where you are coming from you’ll want to try to connect to the bus stop in Wentworth (e.g., Clayfield Lane bus stop is only a 9 minute walk from the house).
 There is no train station in Wentworth, but you should be able to connect via bus from a nearby train station (e.g., Rotherham).

 If you are flying, Leeds Bradford Airport is the closest airport but has limited flight connections.
 The nearest major airport is Manchester Airport and it is about a 1 hour, 45 minute drive from Manchester to Wentworth Woodhouse.

 Cost of Tours at Wentworth Woodhouse?

-Note: I don’t think the main house tours are handicapped accessible due to the historical nature of the house, so if you or someone you are traveling with has a physical mobility issue or disability, I would call well in advance to see if a tour is possible and make any necessary arrangements.
+Only parts of the house are wheelchair accessible due to the historical nature of the house.
+So if you or someone you are traveling with has a physical mobility issue or disability, I would call well in advance to see if a tour is possible and make any necessary arrangements.

 There is a small tea cafe that is typically open during tour hours that serves snacks and drinks.
 There are also toilets open to tour visitors and a small gift shop area.
 Meals are not served at the house at this time, but there are cafes and pubs within walking distance in the village of Wentworth.